brianrice2/pitchfork/README.md

 │   ├── archive/                      <- Develop notebooks no longer being used │   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development │   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
+│   ├── develop/                      <- Current notebooks being used in development │
-│
 ├── src/                              <- Source data for the project │
-├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── tests/                            <- Files necessary for running model tests (see documentation below) │
-├── run.py                            <- Simplifies the execution of one or more of the src scripts
+├── Dockerfile                        <- Builds the Docker image for running commands in a container ├── run.py                            <- Simplifies the execution of one or more of the src scripts
 ├── requirements.txt                  <- Python package dependencies
 ```